Hurricane Helene: Relief efforts

 As of October 1, the White House reported via press release that FEMA had given out 6.5 million liters of water and 7.1 million meals.
-World Central Kitchen would deploy food trucks to hurricane struck areas, proving more than 64,000 meals in multiple states affected.
+World Central Kitchen would deploy food trucks to hurricane struck areas, providing more than 64,000 meals in multiple states affected.
 The owner of a local Mellow Mushroom would give away $5000 of free pizza to Asheville residents.
 On October 9, Anat Sultan-Dadon brought emergency supplies to the community of North Augusta, South Carolina.
 The international non-profit agency SmartAID also coordinated with communities in North Carolina and Florida to provide limited electricity and communications systems in areas impacted by Helene.

 On October 1, West Virginia Governor Jim Justice declared a state of emergency in Mercer County, enabling the West Virginia Emergency Management Division to implement the Emergency Operations Plan, which allowed swift mobilization of personnel, resources, and essential emergency services.
 Justice said the emergency declaration "will allow us to speed up the response on the ground and potentially receive federal assistance as we push forward with recovery efforts".

 The National Football League (NFL), in collaboration with the Atlanta Falcons, Carolina Panthers, Houston Texans, and Tampa Bay Buccaneers via the NFL Foundation, donated $8 million to the relief effort.
 The quarterbacks of the Tampa Bay Buccaneers, Baker Mayfield, and the Atlanta Falcons, Kirk Cousins, both donated $50,000 as well.
 The Major League Baseball (MLB) team, the New York Yankees, donated $1.25 million to American Red Cross relief efforts via the New York Yankees Foundation.
 The Tampa Bay Rays and their USL Championship team, the Tampa Bay Rowdies, pledged $1 million towards local relief efforts.
 The National Hockey League (NHL) team, the Carolina Hurricanes, donated their ticket revenue from their game against the Nashville Predators on October 2, totaling $235,000.
 In addition to the donated ticket revenue, the team held an auction for merchandise and a meet-and-greet with players to raise over $300,000 in total towards relief efforts.
 In comparison, the Tampa Bay Lightning donated $3 million in collaboration with Ferman Motor Car Company Inc. towards relief efforts.
 The National Basketball Association (NBA) team, the Charlotte Hornets, committed $1 million towards the American Red Cross and the Second Harvest Food Bank of Metrolina.
 Dolly Parton announced that she will donate $2 million to relief efforts, $1 million personally and another $1 million through her various businesses and the Dollywood Foundation.
 Taylor Swift donated $5 million to Feeding America's relief efforts for Helene and Hurricane Milton, which impacted Florida less than two weeks after Helene.